mjackson/strata/README.md

 easy to maintain and takes full advantage of the streaming capabilities and excellent I/O handling of node.js.

-The core Strata distribution consists of three things:
+The core Strata distribution consists of four things:

   - A specification (see SPEC) for building applications and middleware
   - A library (see lib) with many useful utilities and middleware to aid